 Harrison Nicholls

-My resume and CV can be viewed online, here.
+My resume and CV can be viewed on this website, here.

 Software & other pages

-- AGNI, an open-source model for atmospheres and climates on rocky (exo)planets
+- AGNI, climate model for the atmospheres of rocky (exo)planets

 - SOCRATES, radiative transfer suite from UK Met Office